-The nickel, dime, and quarter defenses in football are types of packages that defenses run.
+The nickel, dime, and quarter defenses in football are packages that defenses run.
 These packages are about how many defensive backs are on the field.

-The nickel package means 5 defensive backs on the field, dime means 6 defensive backs, and quarter means 7 defensive backs.
+The nickel package means five defensive backs on the field, dime means six defensive backs, and quarter means seven defensive backs.
 Coaches will use these different packages to match the offensive personnel.

-In this article, we will show you what each package means in football and why defensive coordinators will have the 3 packages.
+This article will show you what each package means in football and why defensive coordinators will have the three packages.

 Why Do Defenses Use Different Packages In Football?

 Speed is the main reason why defenses will use different personnel packages.
 Defenses need to adjust to offense speed.
 If they have a linebacker on the field, they will not cover a slot receiver.

 Offensive team speed is also a factor too.
 If the offense is throwing the ball on 2nd and 3rd downs, the defense needs to prepare themselves to cover the speed of the offense on those downs.